-National speed surveys show that in free-flowing traffic on all roads with a 30 miles/h limit, the average speed of cars fell from 33 to 30 miles/h between 1997 and 2005.
+National speed surveys show that in free-flowing traffic on all roads with a 30 mph limit, the average speed of cars fell from 33 to 30 mph between 1997 and 2005.
 The proportion exceeding the limit also fell.
-While there have been other moderating influences on speed, such as traffic calming and public information campaigns, the period of steepest decline (between 2001 and
+While there have been other moderating influences on speed such as traffic calming and public information campaigns, the period of steepest decline (between 2001 and

-2005) in the proportion of drivers exceeding the 30 miles/h limit coincided with the rollout of camera enforcement:
+2005) in the proportion of drivers exceeding the 30 mph limit coincided with the rollout of camera enforcement:

-Trends in average speed of cars, and percentage exceeding the speed limit, in free-flowing traffic on roads with a 30 miles/h limit
+Trends in average speed of cars and percentage exceeding the speed limit in free-flowing traffic on roads with a 30 mph limit

-There is no evidence of corresponding reductions in speed between 1997 and 2005 on roads with speed limits higher than 30 miles/h.
+There is no evidence of counterpart reductions in speed between 1997 and 2005 on roads with speed limits higher than 30 mph.
 However, numbers of casualties fell similarly on both urban and rural roads.
 A major contributor to casualty reduction in both cases has been improved car occupant protection.
-Whilst car drivers and passengers made up two thirds of casualties on rural roads, they made up only one third on urban roads.
+Whilst car drivers and passengers made up two-thirds of casualties on rural roads they made up only one-third on urban roads.
 So a bigger reduction might have been expected on rural than on urban roads because of improved occupant protection.
-The decrease in speeds and speeding on 30 miles/h roads may well have helped the fall in casualties on urban roads to match that on rural roads.
+The decrease in speeds and speeding on 30 mph roads may well have helped the fall in casualties on urban roads to match that on rural roads.